COMPASS – A place for a new direction

 9. Will my child be able to ride the bus?

 ALC students from the Lakeville district are eligible to ride the bus in the same way they would be eligible to ride the bus to their schools of origin.
-In the morning the bus will pick them up at their normal bus stops and drop them off at either South or North.
-The ALC shuttle will then continue to ALC to drop off students.
+In the morning the bus will pick them up at their normal bus stops and drop them off at either South, North, or McGuire.
+Students pick up the ALC shuttle at the designated location ALC to drop off students.
 At the end of the day, a bus will pick them up at the ALC, take them back to their school of origin, where they will connect to the bus that will take them home.
 If a student misbehaves on a bus, he/she may lose the privilege of riding the bus.
 If your child regularly rides the bus and one day needs to walk home or leave with a friend, we need parental notification for legal reasons.
 If you need to contact the bus garage, the number is 952-985-7513.
 As you are probably aware, some students will be required to pay a fee to ride the bus.
 If you would be charged a fee to your child’s school of origin, then the fee would also apply to taking the bus to the ALC.
 If you would not be charged a fee to your child’s school of origin, then no fee would be applied for taking the bus to the ALC.

 10. Can my child walk to and from school or ride his/her bike?